pengowray/VaraHuffmanNet/README.md

 * The code cannot be pasted into a text file without then making manual corrections for formatting.
 * There are no instructions on using the code or even what language it is in.
 * It appears to be a form of [Classic VisualBasic](https://en.wikipedia.org/wiki/Visual_Basic_(classic)) (circa 1991 to 1998) such as VB6.
 It has many incompatibilities with modern VisualBasic.Net.
-* There is no documentation on which versions of VARA it is compatible with.
-It does not run easily on modern systems.
+* There is no documentation on which versions of VARA the huffman message format is compatible with.
+* The VB6 code does not run easily on modern systems.
+* Unlike modern VB.NET, the IDE, compiler and runtime environments for VB6 are not free or open source.
+* Partial decoding (streaming) of Huffman Encoded messages cannot be supported: The entire Huffman encoded message must be received before any of it can be practically decoded (because Huffman Table 2, needed to decode the message, comes at the end, after the encoded message)

 To investigate still:

-* **I have not yet verified my version gives identical output to the original** (I haven't set up a VB6(?) environment) Particular things to test:
+* **I have not yet verified my version gives identical output to the original** (I haven't set up a VB6(?) environment) Particular things to test in VB6 version and in current and previous products:
-   * Does it have identical output? (eg check byte order, input size limitations, one unique symbol inputs, and 256 unique symbol inputs)
+   * Does it have identical output? (eg check byte order, input size limitations, one unique symbol message encoding/decoding, and 256 unique symbol encoding/decoding)
    * What's the preferred/default character encoding used by the original?
 Does it vary with Windows configuration? (though it's capable of sending any arbitrary byte sequences anyway)
-   * Which bugs still occur?
+   * Which bugs still occur? (e.g. has choice between HE0 and HE3 improved)
    * Memory copying issues
+   * Does it support reading 0-length Huffman Encoding messages?
+(It checks for them but not sure what original code returns.
+It never generates them)
-* Compare efficency with gz or bzip2 (in a small number of tests they appear much better for anything of a non-trivial length, such as short or long email messages)
+* Compare efficency of gz or bzip2 (in a small number of tests they appear much better for anything of a non-trivial length, such as short or long email messages)
 * What compression is used by other Winlink related protocols and clients? (ardop, [pat](https://github.com/la5nta/pat))
 * What error correction is done in practice? (other than the single parity byte) Is it done on another layer?
 (There's some kind of ECC in the related ROS project, used for Weak Signal Radio Chat)
 * Was the provided source code actually used in production?
 How long ago?
 Have there been changes and bugfixes?
 Has efficiency been improved?
 The inclusion of progression events throughout the code (to give updates to the client about ongoing processing progress) implies it was actually used in production.
+* Does decoder still work if order of Huffman Tables are rearranged?

 License

 * This project may contain public propritory code that is otherwise difficult to access and use.
 The intention is to eventually replace any propritory code that remains in this project.